-Team squash in particular is notorious for late finishes due to players running late and matches running over, and while not an issue that effects everyone there are certainly enough anecdotal reports to suggest that post-game disturbed sleep can be a real problem for some players.
+Team squash, in particular, is notorious for late finishes due to players running behind on their journeys and matches running over, and while not an issue that affects everyone there are certainly enough anecdotal reports to suggest that post-game disturbed sleep can be a real problem for some players.

 Sleep is of essential importance to health and wellbeing, particularly so for the more active individual due to its restorative function and crucial role in recovery.
 It’s a topic we’re going to take a closer look at on the blog in the near future, but for now there is a good research review article worth a read here.

 General wisdom would suggest that the fatiguing nature of hard exercise such as takes place in a game of squash, would increase tiredness and actually encourage sleep.
 So why exactly do so many people report difficulties sleeping after a late evening tough game/training session?

 Perhaps the most likely reason for disturbed sleep in these circumstances, is the presence of certain key hormones that are released during intense activity.

 The body secrets adrenaline and norepinephrine (or ‘noradrenaline’) in response to exercise, and they act toward readying the brain and body for action by raising heart rate, increasing blood flow to the muscles, enhancing focus, and triggering energy release.

 Cortisol is another hormone which can be elevated in the body in response to strenuous exercise.
 Cortisol levels rise and fall throughout the day, but this cycle can be negatively affected by bouts of prolonged intense exercise which in turn may affect sleep patterns.

 So whilst all of these hormones are crucial to the body’s ability to perform highly challenging physical tasks, they are not desirable to be at an elevated level when trying to relax and sleep, a time when production and secretion would normally be at a far naturally lower level.